Back To Search Results

 • Large joints: inject 5 to 15 mg intraarticular once; may need up to 40 mg.

-• Small joints: inject 2.5 to 5 mg intraarticular once; may need up to 10 mg.
+• Small joints: inject 2.5 to 5 mg intraarticular once; may require up to 10 mg.

-• Tendon sheaths: inject 2.5 to 10 mg along the sheath once
+• Tendon sheaths: inject 2.5 to 10 mg along the sheath 1 time.

 Adverse Effects